Khoshkhonog/Morento/README.md

 - start.sh - script for deployment on render.com. if you want use project localy enter command python main.py

-- for properly work need a database, but for bare minimum. use instructions on car_rent_react\src\components\context\context.tsx
+- for properly work you need a database, but for bare minimum. use instructions on car_rent_react\src\components\context\context.tsx and instead main.py run (npm start) in car_rent_react